cisco/ChezScheme/IMPLEMENTATION.md

 configuration cannot continue.)

-The supported machine types are listed in "cmacros.ss" and reflected by a "boot/*machine-type*" directory for boot and headers files, a "s/*machine-type*.def" file to describe the platform, a "s/Mf-*machine-type*" makefile to select relevant files in "s", a "c/Mf-*machine-type*" makefile for configration in "c", and a "mats/Mf-*machine-type*" makefile to configure testing.
+The supported machine types are listed in "cmacros.ss" and reflected by a "boot/*machine-type*" directory for boot and headers files and a combination of "s/*kind*.def" files to describe the platform.
+There may also be a "s/Mf-*machine-type*" makefile to select relevant files in "s", a "c/Mf-*machine-type*" makefile for configration in "c", and a "mats/Mf-*machine-type*" makefile to configure testing, but Unix machine types are handled by Mf-unix and variables configured in the "configure" and "workarea" scripts.

 The "workarea" script in the root of the Chez Scheme project is used to generate a subdirectory with the appropriate contents to build for